GRADES 9 to 12 | 2022-2023

 Frequently Asked Questions

 The Fairchild Challenge is our award winning, interdisciplinary, environmental science competition designed to engage students of diverse interests, abilities, talents and backgrounds to explore the natural world.
 The program has been recognized as a benchmark for exceptional STEM education and for empowering PreK–12th grade students to become the next generation of scientists, researchers, educated voters, policy makers, and environmentally-minded citizens.

 How do I get my school involved?

-Participating schools are required to register each year.
-One teacher should fill out the annual School Registration Form.
-To see a list of registered schools visit 2021–2022 Registered Schools.
+Each participating teacher should fill out the annual Teacher Registration Form.
+To see a list of registered schools visit 2022–2023 Registered Schools.
 We encourage teachers to collaborate with colleagues from other disciplines and to make sure an administrator signs off on your participation.
-Please, fill out the contact information of all participating school staff through the Teacher Registration Form, and notify all administrators and faculty that your school is registered.
+Please, notify all administrators and faculty that your school is registered.
 Any student or teacher at a school is eligible to participate.

 How can I get more teachers involved at my school?

 Fairchild Challenge staff is available to visit schools to introduce the program at faculty meetings or student assemblies.
 Contact us at firstname.lastname@example.org, to request a school consultation.